Amboseli National Park day trip: Capture Iconic African Landscapes & Wildlife

 Best things do in Amboseli national park

+For a safari of a lifetime, Amboseli National Park is the place to go on an African safari.
 As one of the largest elephant populations in the world, and home to an abundance of other mammals, it’s a must-see.
+Here are top things to do in Amboseli national park, a beautiful park in southern Kenya.

-Game Viewing in Amboseli national park
+Game viewing in Amboseli national park

 Amboseli National Park is a savannah national park that offers some of the best things to do in Amboseli National Park, including spectacular game drives that provide opportunities to observe a variety of animals grazing, hunting, and preying